CRMPickers logoCRMPickers

 • small teams that want a free or low-cost CRM entry point

-• buyers with broader integration requirements across marketing, support, and operations
+• buyers with broader integration requirements across marketing, support, operations, and productivity tools

 • sales teams that need standard CRM workflows more than a dialer-first workspace